anandvmclt/emall/README.md

 - Combine `ListCreateView` and `RetrieveUpdateView` for efficient list/create and retrieve/update operations.
 - Explore `ViewSet` for organizing views based on actions.
 - Serializers are crucial for transforming complex data.

+# Statelessness

+In REST architecture, statelessness refers to a communication method in which the server completes every client request independently of all previous requests.
+Clients can request resources in any order, and every request is stateless or isolated from other requests

+Statelessness in Django:
+Django, by design, follows the statelessness principle of web development.
+This means that each request from a client to the server is independent, and the server doesn't retain information about previous requests.

+Advantages of Statelessness:

+Simplifies server architecture.
+Enhances scalability.
+Easier to maintain and debug.
+Challenges:

+For some applications, maintaining state across requests is necessary (e.g., user sessions).
+Django addresses this through session management.